luciad/typescript-documentation/README.md

     To make a new theme, feel free to copy paste themes/default to themes/yourThemeName and change the css.
     ### Icons
     To change or add icons, open src/components/general/icon.js and change the imgSrc's and/or add cases.
 If you want these to appear in the legend, add them in src/components/right/right-sidebar.js

+    ### HTML
+    To change how the HTML gets generated, feel free to change the react elements in src/components.